blogtheristo/blogtheristo/README.md

 ## 🔭 the Project Portfolio Pages

-<li> Lifetime Digital Workspace (dws4) </li> dws4 for investors <https://github.com/blogtheristo/investor_2022
+⭐ Lifetime Digital Workspace dws4 for intelligent industries; investors (<https://github.com/blogtheristo/investor_2022>).
-<li> Smart Building Application </li> hydrogen
+⭐ Intelligence and cognitive decisioning in dws4; building the Application ecosystem - the new hydrogen economy.
-<li> <a href="https://blogtheristo.github.io/portfolio/"> the Project Portfolio Pages </li>
+⭐  (<"https://blogtheristo.github.io/portfolio/>) the Project Portfolio Pages.

 # Interesting to me

 ## Hydrogen economy reducing co2 emissions

 ### Solving the Climate challenge

-There is a need for a global industrial map application similar to covid-map that shows in real time every carbon emissive device operating.
+There is a need for a global industrial map application similar to covid-map that.
+shows in real time every carbon emissive device operating.

 App where its a wall of improvement locally can be seen.